BestTimesToVisit.com Logo

 nature

 Escape to the breathtaking Kuang Si Falls, where cascades tumble into a series of impossibly turquoise pools perfect for a refreshing dip.
-Arrive early to avoid crowds and consider hiking to the very top for a different perspective and a chance to see the source of the water.
+Hike up to the top for stunning jungle vistas, and don't miss the bear rescue center near the entrance.

 Best time: November-April